ruihq/Jenkins-CI/README.md

-# Travis-CI
+# Jenkins-CI
-Kind of my first Repository to use Travis CI/CD
+Kind of my first Repository to use Jenkins CI/CD